swcarpentry/python-novice-inflammation/episodes/07-errors.md

 >
 > 1. How many levels does the traceback have?
 > 2. What is the function name where the error occurred?
-> 3. On which line number in this function did the error occurr?
+> 3. On which line number in this function did the error occur?
 > 4. What is the type of error?
 > 5. What is the error message?
 >